-Lucy researches, educates University students and promotes public engagement with medical research.
-Her specific interests are in the science of the first 1000 days of our development and its impact on chances of lifelong health.
+Lucy Green is a researcher, educator and public engager in the medical science field of Developmental Origins of Health and Disease (DOHaD) concerning the impact that the first 1000 days of our development has on chances of lifelong health.

 - Fetal physiology and nutrition

 - Developmental Origins of Health and Disease (DOHaD)